Need Help With A Parenting Plan? We Have A Solution.

-A parent coordinator does not represent either parent, but is working to find a resolution to particular issues that will be in the best interest of the child.
-PCs can be appointed with different levels of authority from simply providing guidance to parties to setting up treatment plans for parents and children to improve their communication and co-parenting.
+A parent coordinator, or PC, does not represent either parent but rather is working to find a resolution to particular issues that will be in the best interest of the child.
+The PC can be appointed with different levels of authority, from simply providing guidance for the parties involved to setting up treatment plans for parents and children to improve their communication and co-parenting.